by. Mark Nelms

 Step 4: Have an Optimized application-aware SD Network

 When I was growing up my dad owned a bingo hall.
 Inside of the bingo hall, he had a little concession stand.
 He always told me the restaurant was not to make money, but for convenience.
 If the customers were happy, they would stay in the hall and be better customers.
 Twenty years have passed, and nothing has changed.
 Customers still want concessions, but now those concessions are internet connectivity and access to information.
 The best way to provide BOPIS, Click and Collect, Ship from Store, Tech-Enabled Employees, AND a reliable customer network is through having an optimized application-aware SD Network.
 According to IHL using an application-aware SD-WAN can help provide sales gains that are as much as 41% higher.

 Don’t Ignore the 700 Billion Dollar Elephant

 Amazon is growing more every day.
 They continue to add more products and incorporate new revenue streams.
-At one-point fewer than 10% of house holds had an Amazon Prime Membership.
+At one point, fewer than 10% of households had an Amazon Prime Membership.
 Now more than 55% of Americans have at least one Amazon Prime Member in their home.
-Tony Robins once said, “Change is inevitable.
+Tony Robbins once said, “Change is inevitable.
 Progress is optional.”
 You as a business owner, have the opportunity to embrace progress and stay viable in today’s economic landscape, or fight change and fade away into retail obscurity.

 If you would like to learn more about ways you can increase your revenue, decrease your costs, or create a better customer experience.